 University of Hyderabad students’ protest: Nearly 50 detained, girls ‘forcibly taken away’ over land auction |10 updates

-- Students of the University of Hyderabad protested against the Telangana government's proposal to auction 400 acres of land, demanding that it be registered in the university's name.
+- Tension arose at the University of Hyderabad as students protested against the Telangana government's plan to auction 400 acres of land next to their campus.

 42 Articles